 October 20, 1913, country music singer and banjo player Louis Marshall (“Grandpa”) Jones was born in Henderson County, Niagara, KY to sharecropper parents.
 He may be best known for his role on Hee Haw.
 Grandpa was elected to the elected to the Country Music Hall of Fame in 1978.

 January 14, 1919, Martin Van Buren Bates, known as the “Giant of Letcher County,” passed away.
 Martin was normal size at birth but grew into a man 7’11”, and for years his weight was 525 pounds.
-Although of peace loving nature, he was a courageous and fearless officer in the Confederate Army, gaining his commission for bravery on the battlefield.
-1865, Bates began to use his size for monetary gain by touring in exhibitions, never toured with Barnum and rarely traveled with tent circuses, preferring instead to hold receptions where he and his wife could meet with guests.
-At a time when 75% of Americans lived out their careers within fifty miles of their homes, Captain Bates toured much of the U.S., Canada, England, and Europe, meeting President Garfield, a personal friend of President McKinley and was received by Queen Victoria on multiple occasions.
+Although of peace loving nature, he was a courageous and fearless officer in the Confederate Army, earning rank of Captain.
+In 1865 Bates began to use his size for monetary gain by touring in exhibition but never toured with Barnum and rarely traveled with tent circuses, preferring instead to hold receptions where he and his wife could meet with guests.
+Captain Bates toured much of the U.S., Canada, England, and Europe, meeting President Garfield, was a personal friend of President McKinley and was received by Queen Victoria on multiple occasions.
 Martin married Anna Hanen Swan, the “Giantess of Novia Scotia,” one inch taller than he.
-They had two children, both of whom died at birth, the son was thirty inches long, and weighed twenty- three and three-fourths pounds; it was claimed to be the largest human baby born up to that time.
+They had two children, both of whom died at birth, the son was thirty inches long, and weighed 23 3/4 pounds; it was claimed to be the largest human baby born up to that time.
 Martin wrote an autobiography, The Kentucky River Giant (probably published posthumously), which described the couple’s fascinating life.

 January 9, 1924, Henry Lawrence Faulkner was born.
 A Kentucky artist and poet known as an eccentric rebel and bohemian.
 He claims to have been born in Eqypt, KY., but records indicate he was a native of Holland, KY.
 He was orphaned along with ten brothers and sisters upon his mother’s death in 1926 and his early childhood was spent in a Louisville children’s home and a series of foster homes.
 He studied art at the Los Angeles Art Institute and later perfected his unique painting style in Taormina, Sicily, in Italy.
 He exhibited at galleries in New York, Ohio and Florida where his work was well received.
 Loved by his fellow Kentuckians for delightful abstracts of familiar locales like the John Hunt Morgan House and various scenes from Clay County, Lexington, Midway, and Georgetown.
 Henry made Lexington his permanent summer home and the Florida Keys his winter home.
 His family included an odd collection of cats and a goat named Alice that accompanied him constantly and appears in many of his paintings.

-November 10, 1926, David Monroe Smith was born in Livingston, KY.
-During the Korean War, he served as a Pfc Mortar Gunner, in the U. S. Army.
-He was posthumously awarded the Medal of Honor for action on September 1, 1950 near Yongsan, Korea.
+November 10, 1926, David Monroe Smith was born in Livingston.
+During the Korean War, he served as a Pfc Mortar Gunner, in the U. S. Army and was posthumously awarded the Medal of Honor for his bravery.
 His citation reads in part “Bitter fighting ensued and the enemy overran forward elements, infiltrated the perimeter, and rendered friendly positions untenable.
 The mortar section was ordered to withdraw, but the enemy had encircled and closed in on the position.
 Observing a grenade lobbed at his emplacement, Pfc.
-Smith shouted a warning to his comradees and, fully aware of the odds against him, flung himself upon it and smothered the explosion with his body.
+Smith shouted a warning to his comrades and, fully aware of the odds against him, flung himself upon it and smothered the explosion with his body.
 Although mortally wounded in this display of valor, his intrepid act saved five men from death or serious injury.”
-For this action he was also awarded: the Purple Heart, the Combat Infantryman’s Badge, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal and the Republic of Korea War Service Medal. (bio by: Don Morfe)
+For this action he was also awarded: the Purple Heart, the Combat Infantryman’s Badge, the Korean Service Medal, the United Nations Service Medal, the National Defense Service Medal and the Republic of Korea War Service Medal.

 August 24, 1930, Harrison Foster Pettit, Sr. was born in Lexington, KY.
 In 1964, Pettit was elected to the KY House of Representatives for District 53 Fayette County.
 He served three two-year terms.
 In 1971, Pettit was elected as the mayor of Lexington, a non-partisan position which he held from 1972 to 1978.
 While Pettit was mayor, the Commonwealth Stadium opened, the Lexington Ballet was founded and the Federal Medical Center in Lexington was designated a federal prison in 1974.
 Ref: K